-- (h) (1) Any person who knowingly violates any classification, standard, or limitation established in the rules of the Commission pursuant to G.S.
-143-215.107; the emissions limitations set out in G.S.
-143-215.107D; any term, condition, or requirement of a permit issued pursuant to G.S.
-143-215.108; or of a special order or other appropriate document issued pursuant to G.S.
-143-215.110 and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury shall be guilty of a Class C felony, which may include a fine not to exceed two hundred fifty thousand dollars (\$250,000) per day of violation, provided that this fine shall not exceed a cumulative total of one million dollars (\$1,000,000) for each period of 30 days during which a violation continues. - (2) For the purposes of this subsection, a person's state of mind is knowing with respect to: - a.
+- (h) Any person who knowingly violates any: (i) classification, standard, or (1)limitation established in rules adopted by the Commission pursuant to G.S.
+143-214.1, 143-214.2, 143-215; (ii) term, condition, or requirement of a permit issued pursuant to this Part, including permits issued pursuant to G.S.
+143-215.1, pretreatment permits issued by local governments, and laboratory certifications; or (iii) term, condition, or requirement of a special order or other appropriate document issued pursuant to G.S.
+143-215.2; and any person who knowingly fails to apply for or to secure a permit required by G.S.
+143-215.1 and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury shall be guilty of a Class C felony, which may include a fine not to exceed two hundred fifty thousand dollars (\$250,000) per day of violation, provided that this fine shall not exceed a cumulative total of one million dollars (\$1,000,000) for each period of 30 days during which a violation continues. - (2) For the purposes of this subsection, a person's state of mind is knowing with respect to: - a.
 His conduct, if he is aware of the nature of his conduct; - b.
 An existing circumstance, if he is aware or believes that the circumstance exists; or - c.
-A result of his conduct, if he is aware or believes that his conduct is substantially certain to cause danger of death or serious bodily injury. - (3) Under this subsection, in determining whether a defendant who is a natural person knew that his conduct placed another person in imminent danger of death or serious bodily injury: - a.
+A result of his conduct, if he is aware or believes that his conduct is substantially certain to cause danger of death or serious bodily injury.

+- (3) Under this subsection, in determining whether a defendant who is a natural person knew that his conduct placed another person in imminent danger of death or serious bodily injury: - a.
 The person is responsible only for actual awareness or actual belief that he possessed; and - b.
 Knowledge possessed by a person other than the defendant but not by the defendant himself may not be attributed to the defendant. - (4) It is an affirmative defense to a prosecution under this subsection that the conduct charged was conduct consented to by the person endangered and that the danger and conduct charged were reasonably foreseeable hazards of an occupation, a business, or a profession; or of medical treatment or medical or scientific experimentation conducted by professionally approved methods and such other person had been made aware of the risks involved prior to giving consent.
 The defendant may establish an affirmative defense under this subdivision by a preponderance of the evidence.

-(i) Any person who knowingly makes any false statement, representation, or certification in any application, record, report, plan, or other document filed or required to be maintained under this Article or Article 21, or a rule implementing this Article or Article 21; or who knowingly makes a false statement of a material fact in a rulemaking or contested case under this Article or Article 21; or who falsifies, tampers with, or knowingly renders inaccurate any recording or monitoring device or method required to be operated or maintained under this Article 21 or rules of the Commission implementing this Article or Article 21, shall be guilty of a Class 2 misdemeanor which may include a fine not to exceed ten thousand dollars (\$10,000).
+(i) Any person who knowingly makes any false statement, representation, or certification in any application, record, report, plan, or other document filed or required to be maintained under this Article or a rule implementing this Article; or who knowingly makes a false statement of a material fact in a rulemaking proceeding or contested case under this Article; or who falsifies, tampers with, or knowingly renders inaccurate any recording or monitoring device or method required to be operated or maintained under this Article or rules of the Commission implementing this Article shall be guilty of a Class 2 misdemeanor which may include a fine not to exceed ten thousand dollars (\$10,000).